Baton twirling: Competitive baton twirling

-Teams, pairs, trios, and show choir can be co-ed.
+Teams, pairs, trios, and show corps can be co-ed.

 For several years, the powerhouse countries (France, Italy, Japan, and the United States) have dominated the world championships.
 In order to promote more events and other smaller countries' ability to have international champions, the International Cup was introduced.
 Athletes are categorized into B-level athletes, A-level athletes, and elite.
-The power house countries don't take B-level athletes so as to the give the smaller countries an opportunity to have international champions.
+The powerhouse countries don't take B-level athletes to give the smaller countries an opportunity to have international champions.
 Because every country doesn't have dancetwirl as an event, and because of the variety within the freestyle event, the artistic twirl was introduced to replace freestyle and dancetwirl at the International Cup.

 Since 2005, the two competitions have been run concurrently over a week.
 In 2009, the competitions began running separately, with the International Cup falling on uneven years and the World Championships on even years.
 New events such as Freestyle and Pairs across different age levels and divisions were added to the International Cup.

 The following cities have previously hosted the competitions: